 This software product is copyrighted and all rights reserved by Infocom.
 Inc. It is published exclusively by Infocom.
 Inc. The distribution and sale of this product are intended for the use of the original purchaser only and for use only on the computer system specified.
 Lawful users of this program are hereby licensed only to read the program from its medium into memory of a computer solely for the purpose of executing the program.
-Copying, duplicating, selling or other wise distributing this product is a violation of the law.
+Copying. duplicating, selling or otherwise distributing this product is a violation of the law.

 This manual is copyrighted and all rights are reserved by Infocom.
-Inc. This document may not, in whole or part, be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine readable form without prior consent in writing from Infocom Inout prior consent, in writing, from Infocom, Inc. Willful violations of the Copyright Law of the United States can result in civil damages of up to \$50,000 in addition to actual damages, plus criminal penalties of up to one year imprisonment and/or a \$10,000 fine.
+Inc. This document may not, in whole or part, be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine readable form without prior consent, in writing, from Infocom, Inc.

+Willful violations of the Copyright Law of the United States can result in civil damages of up to \$50.000 in addition to actual damages, plus criminal penalties of up to one year imprisonment and/or a \$10.000 fine.